gabepublic/aws-cloudformation-templates/README.md

 ![ALB - Target Group](/imagesvpc-2publicsubnet-alb-ec2-website-alb-targetgroup.jpg)

+- Note: the ec2 instances are not accessible from http port 80, even though they have assigned public ip address.
+Their Security Group, inbound rules only allow http port 80 from the ALB

 - Check the website can be reached using the load balancer public IP that can be found from the "AWS console > EC2 > Load Balancers", and select the alb name "vpc-2publicsubnet-alb-ec2-website-ALB".
 From the "Description" tab,